-Check out our cheap Ferry from Portsmouth to Le Havre deals.
-Le Havre ferry port is only a 2-hour drive from Paris.
-This makes it one of the most used ferry ports from Portsmouth.
+Check out our cheap Ferries from Portsmouth to Le Havre deals.
+Le Havre ferry port is only a 2-hour drive from Paris and is one of the most used ferry ports from Portsmouth.

 Once you get to Le Havre ferry port you will find small stores and cafes to refresh yourself, and then you can step outside to take up the transportation of your choice to get around France.